kyma-project/busola/README.md

 ### Configuration sources

 Busola configuration is the product of gathering and merging the configurations from several individual sources.
-The following list presents the sources in the order of precedence, with init params having the highest priority over the others:
+The following list presents the sources in the order of precedence:

 - Built-in, hardcoded defaults.
 - Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
 This data is mounted to the Busola `web` pod, and during the local development, the [config.json](core/src/assets/config/config.json) file is used.